warmist/scripts/docs/agitation-rebalance.rst

 After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them further to your liking.

-For reference, the vanilla "Off" enemies difficulty corresponds to:

-- Trees until first invasion: 100
-- Additional trees between invasions: 80
-- Additional trees per year: 5
-- Max invaders per cavern: 0

-the vanilla "Normal" enemies difficulty corresponds to:

-- Trees until first invasion: 100
-- Additional trees between invasions: 80
-- Additional trees per year: 5
-- Max invaders per cavern: 50

-and vanilla "Hard" enemies difficulty corresponds to:

-- Trees until first invasion: 100
-- Additional trees between invasions: 0
-- Additional trees per year: 1
-- Max invaders per cavern: 75

-If the ``auto-preset`` feature is enabled and the difficulty settings exactly match any of the vanilla enemies presets when the mod is enabled, a corresponding mod preset will be loaded.
+If the ``auto-preset`` feature is enabled and the difficulty settings exactly match any of the vanilla "Enemies" presets when the mod is enabled, a corresponding mod preset will be loaded.
 See the `Features`_ section below for details.